 In the last issue of my newsletter, I shared my thoughts on the three common mistakes new freelancers make – and what to do about them.
 Because I currently find myself dealing with the Holy Trinity of publishing all at once, and thereby incapable of complete thought, I have decided to share it here as well.
-If nothing else, it will give you an idea of some of the things I’m putting in my newsletter (you can sign up here).

 These are three common mistakes made by new freelance writers that I see regularly.